 - 1.6.9 The Local Plan aims to reduce our impact on climate change, and to ensure we contribute all we can to national mitigation targets.
-The construction and use of the built environment accounts for approximately 42% of the UK's total carbon emissions.
-Designing development which is energy efficient, both in terms of its embodied energy and the energy consumed in its everyday use, and which has low environmental impact can make a significant contribution to mitigation targets. - 1.6.10 Due to changes in national policy, Local Planning Authorities have limited tools available to do this and are unable to require that development achieves more energy efficient design above that required by Building Regulations.
-Nevertheless, we are committed to doing all we can by encouraging all developments to be more energy efficient. - 1.6.11 There are three key strategies for making buildings more energy efficient: - a) Minimise energy consumed in making construction materials and the process of construction. - b) Use passive design to minimise energy consumption during a building's use (see Figure 1.1). - c) Generate renewable energy locally. - 1.6.12 Strategies a) and b) have far greater energy saving potential and should always be considered before renewable energy generation.
-This is called a 'fabric first' approach and will be encouraged in all new development.
+The construction and use of the built environment accounts for approximately 42% of the UK's total carbon emissions13.
+Designing development which is energy efficient, both in terms of its embodied energy and the energy consumed in its everyday use, and which has low environmental impact can make a significant contribution to mitigation targets. - 1.6.10 Due to changes in National Policy, Local Planning Authorities have limited tools available to do this and are unable to require that development achieves more energy efficient design above that required by Building Regulations14.
+Nevertheless, we are committed to doing all we can by encouraging all developments to be more energy efficient.